-If I see another quote from Steve Jobs, Warren Buffett, Bill Gates or some other ridiculously rich entrepreneur posted online, my head is going to go sploosh like a bolognaise-filled balloon dropped on concrete.
-Look, let’s stare reality right in its ugly mush.
+If I see another quote from Steve Jobs, Warren Buffett, Bill Gates or some other ridiculously rich entrepreneur online, my head is going to go sploosh like a bolognaise-filled balloon dropped on concrete.
+Let’s stare reality right in its ugly mush.
 You and I are never going to be billionaires.
 We’re probably never even going to be millionaires.
-That means all of these pearls of wisdom are wasted on us, so I want them disappeared from my PC monitor.
-While I still have a head.
+That means all of these pearls of wisdom are wasted on us, so I want them disappeared from my PC monitor while I still have a head.

-Why do so many people who upload videos to YouTube feel the need to add blaring music to them or lame self-promotional intros that run longer than the video footage itself?
+Why do so many people who upload videos to YouTube add blaring music to them or lame self-promotional intros that run longer than the video footage itself?
 Do they truly believe that anybody not in a straitjacket or higher than a telecommunications satellite is going to go “Wow!
 Great music!” or “Dynamite intro!”
 I have news for these people: nobody wants to see or hear your rinky-dink creative flourishes.
-They’re bloody annoying!
+Okay?

 Do Not Adjust Your Monitor